helenohyeah/shorturl/README.md

 ---

-## Technologies used / would use if given more time
+## Technologies and tools used / would use

 Frontend: